Creating Buyer Personas Using Google Analytics

 Take some time to browse through each report I mentioned above and you’ll see what I’m talking about.
 The reports and charts they provide are pretty self-explanatory, but I will explain them briefly here too.

-In 2010, scientists in the medical field discovered that flibonserin’s antidepressant effect was mediated through a unique kind of receptor in the brain – which appears to be involved in the ability of this antidepressant, known as fluoxetine, to block the activity of a particular protein used for the this treatment of depression known as the P450, or ‘tachyphylactic receptors. ‘ This protein is a molecular mechanism of drug-induced depression by blocking its own activation by a neurotransmitter like serotonin.
+In 2010, scientists in the medical field discovered that flibonserin’s antidepressant effect was mediated through a unique kind of receptor in the brain – which appears to be involved in the ability of this antidepressant, known as fluoxetine, to block the activity of a particular protein used for the treatment of depression known as the P450, or ‘tachyphylactic receptors. ‘ This protein is a molecular mechanism of drug-induced depression by blocking its own activation by a neurotransmitter like serotonin.

 Demographics: Breaks down the genders and popular age ranges of your website visitors